Introduction to Market Sentiment

 How to earn in the bull market?

 Volatility, on the other hand, must not be overlooked.
 Markets are volatile, and predicting where the price bottom has occurred and when it will top is challenging.
 You may either take a chance and try to get the jackpot, or you can take a calculated risk and earn money gradually.
+During bull markets, investors often take on too much risk, becoming overly optimistic and making hasty investment decisions without proper research.
 Here are a few tactics that, in order of riskiness and profitability, increase riskiness and profitability.

 Buy and hold

 For many, this is the most traditional and cost-effective technique.
 The objective is simple: read analysts, look at indicators, identify respectable and long-term enterprises, and then invest in their shares.
 And no matter what happens in the markets later, maintain them in the portfolio until the finish.
-This approach is best for those who aren't planning on locking in earnings very soon or living primarily off of their investments.
+The longest bull market, which spanned from March 2009 to February 2020, illustrates the potential for extended periods of price increases in a thriving economy.
+This approach is best for those who aren’t planning on locking in earnings very soon or living primarily off of their investments.
 The policy is sound for the future, particularly in the next decades.

 Catch corrections